-- devise a clear and simple strategy and set of protocols and from that produce a 'What To Do Next' action sheet to be followed by all elected members and staff in a crisis situation - communicate the purpose of the strategy internally through the internal newsletter, intranet and briefings.
+- devise a clear and simple strategy and set of protocols and from that produce a 'What To Do Next' action sheet for use by all elected members and staff. - communicate the purpose of the strategy internally through the internal newsletter, intranet and briefings.